A house is not a home without a well stocked biscuit tin.

 Biccies were a childhood comfort I’ve never grown out of.
-Be it a wee plate of digestives and a nice strong cup of tea just to use to dunk, not drink from when I was recovering from a bug as a tot; a packet of “shorties” and a plastic cup of tea they always filled too much to tide me over zooming home to Hungry Hubby when he was merely Fuzzy Fella on the Virgin train from London to Liverpool some years ago now; or a packet of peppery sinus clearing hot ginger nuts to dip into coffee just because I adore that sticky goo, fizzly sweet chew they become once dunked preferably whilst watching old movies tucked up in a blanky when home alone on a cold winters day.
+Be it a wee plate of digestives and a nice strong cup of tea just to use to dunk, not drink from when I was recovering from a bug as a tot; a packet of “shorties” and a plastic cup of tea they always filled too much to tide me over zooming home to Hungry Hubby when we were just dating on the Virgin train from London to Liverpool some years ago now; or a packet of peppery sinus clearing hot ginger nuts to dip into coffee just because I adore that sticky goo, fizzly sweet chew they become once dunked preferably whilst watching old movies tucked up in a blanky when home alone on a cold winters day.

 Normally I like to play with a recipe, to bring something of my own tastes and techniques to the dish but this time, the fiddles are minimal.
 I left out the pecans as I forgot to buy some plus I thwack the cookie tray midway through baking to flatten and thus increase the “chew” factor further but other than these modifications, this recipe stands alone!

-For anyone whom has made their own archetypical Christmas cake, the buttery molasses rich scent and Steiff teddy bear brown colour one achieves from creaming the dark brown sugars and butter together to start, you must share my joy in realising the happiest time of the year is upon us!
+For anyone who has made their own archetypical Christmas cake, the buttery molasses-rich scent and Steiff teddy bear brown colour one achieves from creaming the dark brown sugars and butter together to start, you must share my joy in realising the happiest time of the year is upon us!
 For it is reasonable to say in traditional (aka Bero book style) baking one would use caster sugar for almost every other bake but a Christmas cake, that special cake deserves bringing out that bag of sodden dark sugar meltingly tender crystals.

 Be sure that on mixing in the flour and oats that you stop as crumbles form as you see in the picture above then tip in your berries and chocolate.
 Churning in the latter too helps bring the dough together with only one or two revolutions of your stand mixer flat beater – any more and you risk over beating and smushing up the additions too much!

 A batch (one eggs worth!) makes 30 tbsp sized cookies.
-If you don’t need them all at once or rather, want to add some to your Christmas hampers then you can dollop out mounds onto greasproof, freeze until solid then pop in a bag in the freezer until you need them.
+If you don’t need them all at once or rather, want to add some to your Christmas hampers then you can dollop out mounds onto greaseproof, freeze until solid then pop in a bag in the freezer until you need them.
 They only take a minute or more in the oven to cook from frozen.
 I made these scoops larger as I wanted bigger cookies to gift away (plus I eat enough of the small ones as it is!).

 A point to consider on baking is what finish you want to achieve – if you like a crisp cookie, one which sucks up steaming hot tea then leave them to cool on the baking tin as the residual heat produces a crisper finish.
 If you want them softer and tender if chewy bellied, take them out of the oven once they are brown around the edges but the middle gives ever so slightly when pressed.
 Once out of the heat, carefully transfer each one separately to a cooling rack with a flat, wide spatula to preserve the precious chew.